enasequence/read_docs/submit/analyses/taxonomic-reference-set.rst

 specified here.
 You can clarify a version/release number with the Taxonomy system version if you wish.

+You may include custom field rows in the metadata record.
+These are used to define and describe additional headers used in your sequence metadata table.
+Additional table headers and custom field entries must exactly match each other.
+Separate the header and description with a colon (e.g. Name1:Description1).

 An example manifest follows:

 ::